Staff and Board

 Board Member

-Tatiana is in the process of getting her bachelor degree from Berea College.
+Tatiana is in the process of getting her bachelor's degree from Berea College.
 She was born in Kansas City but considers Floyd to be her home.
-A Springhouse Alum, Tatiana has used the skills she has gained from her time at Springhouse to build a better world, one connection at a time.
+A Springhouse alum, Tatiana has used the skills she has gained from her time at Springhouse to build a better world, one connection at a time.
 She enjoys spending time in nature, connecting with family, and playing the fiddle.